https://invisible-island.net/ncurses/man/

 to write line-drawing and other symbols to the screen. ncurses terms

-these forms-drawing characters.
-The ACS default listed below is used
+these forms-drawing characters. curses uses the ACS default listed

-configuration requires Unicode to access these characters but the
+terminal type and locale configuration require Unicode to access these

-library is unable to use Unicode.
-The "acsc char" column corresponds
+characters, but the library is unable to use Unicode.
+The "acsc char"

-to how the characters are specified in the acs_chars (acsc) string
+column corresponds to how the characters are specified in the acs_chars

-capability, and the characters in it may appear on the screen if the
+(acsc) string capability, and the characters in it may appear on the

-terminal type's database entry incorrectly advertises ACS support.
-The
+screen if the terminal type's database entry incorrectly advertises ACS

 ACS acsc